HGieselmann/HugoCreativeCoding/content/docs/01_The_Editor.md

 ### Introducing the Bauhaus
 When I started writing this “book” I asked myself, what kind of “sketches” or projects I should create.
 Working in 3D is a complex manner and most of the time relies on external assets.
 But some of you may not have the possibility to download and install them.
 And while many readers have some knowledge about how to create 3D assets themselves I don’t want to rely on that.
 So what to do?
 Well, the answer was just all over the place.
 2019 - the year I started writing - is the “Bauhausjahr”.
 Or the year which marks the 100th birthday of the Bauhaus movement.
-And while the Bauhaus isn’t that easy to pin down and I am not an art historian by any means there were things to extract for this book.
+And while the Bauhaus isn’t that easy to pin down and I am not an art historian by any means there were things to extract for this book.<br>
 They focused on reduction to simple shapes and are popular for their *Triangle, Rectangle and Circle* logo.
 All shapes we can create in a 3D Software.
 Most of them come as “Primitives” in a 3D package.
 Even more so, 3D engines built all objects from triangles!
-The extreme geometric reduction in the works of the Bauhaus often built on patterns and structures, things we can easily recreate using math.
+The extreme geometric reduction in the works of the Bauhaus often built on patterns and structures, things we can easily recreate using math.<br>
 And while all of this was convenient, the thing I consider to be most important is experimentation.
 Many of the teachers at the Bauhaus encouraged their students to experiment.
 This spirit I’d like to pass onto you.
 With all the things we create, play around, try things, break things.
-It is the best way to learn these things.
+It is the best way to learn these things. <br>

 ### Homage to the Cuboid
 One teacher at the Bauhaus was Josef Albers.